-The top quartz countertops on the market are Caesarstone, Cambria and Silestone.
+The top three quartz countertops on the market are Caesarstone, Cambria and Silestone.
 Caesarstone was the original producer of quartz, however they failed to patent the process and therefore, Cambria and Silestone were able to duplicate their production methods, including the equipment that is used, which is Breton.

 Breton is a privately-held Italian company that was established in 1963.
 Breton produces machines and plants for metalworking and engineered stone.
 Bretonstone technology, also known as vibrocompression under vacuum, is used by Caesarstone, Cambria and Silestone.
 This state-of-the-art technology ensures that the quartz that is produced is of the greatest standard, and each slab contains 93% quartz and 7% polymers, resins and fillers.

 Advantages of these quartz slabs are their durability, non-porous nature, versatility, flexibility and low-maintenance.